AryanJhaveri/Ad-Click-Through-Rate-Analysis/README.md

 ## Introduction

 Delve into user behavior and demographic analytics with our in-depth Cluster Analysis for Advertising Insights project.
-Utilizing a rich advertising dataset, this project seeks to unravel the myriad factors that steer users towards engaging with online advertisements.
-By dissecting aspects such as site engagement time, age, income levels, internet usage, and temporal engagement patterns, we provide a multifaceted view of digital ad interactions.
+Utilizing a rich advertising dataset, this project seeks to unravel the factors that steer users towards engaging with online advertisements.
+By dissecting aspects such as site engagement time, age, income levels, internet usage, and temporal engagement patterns, we provide a unique view of digital ad interactions.

 ## Key Findings